What is a Crisis?

 Understanding Crisis: More Than Just a Problem

-A problem taxes you.
-A crisis breaks you open.
+A problem challenges you.
+A crisis transforms you.

 When your car breaks down, that's a problem.
 When you lose your job, question your entire career path, and wonder who you are without your professional identity—that's a crisis.

-Here's the distinction that matters: problems can be solved with your current skills and resources.
-Crises demand that you become someone new.
-Problems are speed bumps.
-Crises are crossroads where the old map no longer works.
+Here's the key difference: problems can be addressed with your current skills and resources.
+Crises require you to become someone new.
+Problems are obstacles.
+Crises are crossroads where the old map no longer applies.

 The Anatomy of a Personal Crisis